DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The original description applied only to lymphocytoma cutis.
 Over time a number of other conditions have been added to this category, as reports of conditions mimicking a lymphoma have been described.
 This is largely based on the histological (microscopic) appearance.

-The presentation and behaviour depend on which the particular subtype.
+The presentation and behaviour depend on the particular subtype.
 Most cases tend to resolve spontaneously if the precipitating agent is removed.
-Some may recur over time.
+Some may recur.

 The diagnosis of pseudolymphoma is made by both a combination of the clinical features and careful histological analysis.
 Often the diagnosis can be confirmed only by observing the behaviour of the condition over time.